ammezie/openlaravel/readme.md

 # Open Laravel

-A collection of open source projects built using Laravel.
+A repository of open source projects built using Laravel.